HSECourseWork2022/template-producer-ms/README.md

 3. Change `artifactId` in pom from `template-preloader-ms` to your project's
 4. Change POJO models
    1. `TemplateRaw` to your raw model (be careful with LocalDateTime format)
-   2. `TemplateMatched` to your matched model (be careful with LocalDateTime format)
 5. Change serialization classes according to your models
-   1. `MatchedModelSerializer` to your matched model
+   1. `RawModelSerializer` to your model
-   2. `RawModelDeserializer` to your raw model
 6. Update `docker-compose.yml`
-   1. Change application service name `template_preloader`
+   1. Change application service name `template_producer`
-   2. Change container name `template_preloader`
+   2. Change container name `template_producer`
    3. Change environment variables
-      1. `SPRING_KAFKA_CONSUMER_GROUP-ID` to your consumer group name
-      2. `FILTERED_TOPIC` to your filtered topic in kafka
+      1. `FILTERED_TOPIC` to your filtered topic in kafka
-      3. `LOADER_TOPIC` to your loader topic in kafka
+      2. `LOADER_TOPIC` to your loader topic in kafka

 # How to run